-- for high-quality foods, with preference for local women suppliers to redress economic inequalities. - 62.
-WFP will provide technical assistance and capacity strengthening for government counterparts to improve the quality, reliability, sustainability and use of food security and nutrition information monitoring systems, integrating data disaggregation and gender analysis and generating evidence to support programme design and targeting at the national and subnational levels.54 - 63.
+- 62. WFP will provide technical assistance and capacity strengthening for government counterparts to improve the quality, reliability, sustainability and use of food security and nutrition information monitoring systems, integrating data disaggregation and gender analysis and generating evidence to support programme design and targeting at the national and subnational levels. - 63.
 Activity 3: Implement a comprehensive school feeding programme in targeted schools in support of the national programme.
-WFP will continue to distribute nutritious snacks through the national school feeding programme and increase coverage to new areas to give pupils access to nutritious food and education.
-At the same time, there will be a shift to locally procured cooked meals in line with the long-term vision of the Government, with a scale up of the pilot school meals programme, ideally with the meals being purchased from women suppliers, as an initial step.
+Through the national school feeding programme WFP will distribute nutritious snacks or cooked meals to boys and girls in targeted schools.
+The school feeding programme will increase the distribution of high-energy biscuits to new areas to give pupils access to nutritious food and education; there are plans to shift to locally procured meals, ideally from women suppliers.
 A school feeding package including promotion of health and hygiene practices and nutrition education will be carried out by engaging community members, including women and men caregivers, to ensure that messages are disseminated.
 Community involvement will be a major component of the programme, from preparation of meals to local food procurement and distribution.
 There will be an option for food assistance for work. - 64.
 Activity 4: Provide conditional food or cash-based assistance in support of the creation and rehabilitation of assets, combined with nutrition messaging for targeted populations.
 Asset creation activities will target vulnerable households and communities, including those in transition from humanitarian assistance to recovery support: the aim is to manage risks and enhance livelihoods by investing in physical and productive assets.
-56 Activities will involve the construction or repair of infrastructure such as roads, bridges, agricultural assets, disaster-resilient assets, storage facilities, food distribution outlets, and nutrition-sensitive assets such as drinking water facilities and home or school gardening.
+Activities will involve the construction or repair of infrastructure such as roads, bridges, agricultural assets, disaster-resilient assets, storage facilities, food distribution outlets, and nutrition-sensitive assets such as drinking water facilities and home or school gardening.
 Women and men beneficiaries will select the assets according to need, and own and manage them equitably.
-57 The activities will provide men and women with equal opportunities for decision-making, participation, benefits and access to assets, and will address the disparities in unpaid care and domestic work.
+The activities will provide men and women with equal opportunities for decision-making, participation, benefits and access to assets, and will address the disparities in unpaid care and domestic work.
 A community-based participatory approach will help to empower women and vulnerable groups.
 The activities will be complemented by nutrition messaging. - 65.
 Activity 5: Provide unconditional food and/or cash-based assistance combined with nutrition messaging and counselling for PLHIV and TB patients.
 WFP will continue to advocate for support for PLHIV and TB patients in the NSPSP, while supporting the Government in its current implementation structure.
 A food basket including fortified rice and wheat-soya blend plus will be distributed through health facilities to supplement nutrition in line with the Government's programmes, with a view to increasing adherence to treatment and providing basic nutritional requirements.